-The best AEO platforms for ecommerce in 2026 are AEO Engine ($797-2,997/mo) for Shopify-native product catalog optimization with Reddit and Quora seeding, Loudmink ($99-599/mo) for multi-channel execution across blog, Reddit purchase-intent subreddits, and YouTube product review content, and AthenaHQ ($295/mo) for Shopify integration with 9-engine citation prediction on self-serve.
-For monitoring only, Otterly ($29-489/mo) is the cheapest way to test AI search visibility before committing.
+The best AEO platforms for ecommerce in 2026 are AEO Engine ($1,597-2,997/mo) for Shopify-native product catalog optimization with Reddit and Quora seeding, Loudmink ($99-599/mo) for multi-channel execution across blog, Reddit purchase-intent subreddits, and YouTube product review content, and AthenaHQ ($295/mo) for Shopify integration and content publishing across 9 models on self-serve.
+For monitoring at the lowest entry price, Otterly ($29-489/mo) is a cheap way to test AI search visibility before committing.
 Below is a full evaluation of 8 platforms against ecommerce-specific criteria: product feed integration, marketplace presence, category page optimization, review aggregator strategy, and purchase-intent Reddit coverage.

 What Makes Ecommerce AEO Different